 The Arroyo Arts Collective presents the:

-“20/20 Vision” – a Northeast Los Angeles spectacle celebrates the 20th Anniversary of the Arroyo Arts Collective Discovery Tour
+“Change is in the Air!” – Northeast Los Angeles celebrates the 22nd Arroyo Arts Collective Discovery Tour

-- What: “20/20 Vision” – a self-guided auto tour featuring more than 100 artists in homes and studios in Eagle Rock, Highland Park, Mount Washington, and neighboring areas
+- What: A self-guided auto tour featuring more than 100 artists in homes and studios in Eagle Rock, Highland Park, Mount Washington, and neighboring areas

 - Where: Tour begins at the Lummis Home, 200 E. Ave.
 43, Highland Park, 90031

 This self-guided auto tour focuses on Highland Park, Mount Washington, Eagle Rock, Montecito Heights, and Glassell Park.
-For those who don’t wish to drive, shuttle buses will be available with stops at select locations.
+Shuttle buses will also be available with stops at select locations.

-Northeast Los Angeles—or NELA, as the locals call it— truly is one of the city’s magnet neighborhoods for artistic talent.
-With a steady influx of galleries, restaurants and boutiques, NELA attracts creative energy from across the city.
-In fact, NELA has a rich artistic history that dates back to the late 19th century when poets, writers and artists would gather to socialize at El Alisal, Charles Lummis’ home on Avenue 43.
+Northeast Los Angeles—or NELA, as the locals call it—is a magnet neighborhood for artistic talent.
+With a steady influx of new galleries, restaurants and boutiques, NELA attracts creative energy across many cultures.
+In fact, NELA has a rich artistic history that dates back to the late 19th century when poets, writers, and artists would gather to socialize at El Alisal, Charles Lummis’ home on Avenue 43.
 Around the same time and just a few miles north, landscape painter William Lee Judson established the College of Fine Arts of the University of Southern California.

 Don’t miss the opportunity to discover—or rediscover—this unique neighborhood and the artists who call it home.

 Purchase Tour tickets in advance for $10 or the day of the Tour for $15.
 The Tour begins at the Lummis Home, where participants will receive a map and tour badge.
 Maps will be available beginning at 9:30 a.m., and studios will open at 10 a.m.